 However, Havok didn't truly become a terrorist.
-His fall from grace was merely a ruse to allow him to get closer to the Dark Beast so he could stop that mutants sinister plans.
-Following the defeat of the Dark Beast, Havok reconvened new and old members of X-Factor including his estranged lover, Polaris, in a bid to relaunch the team without the government.
+His fall from grace was merely a ruse to allow him to get closer to the Dark Beast so he could stop that mutant's sinister plans.
+Following the defeat of the Dark Beast, Havok reconvened new and old members of X-Factor, including his estranged lover, Polaris, in a bid to relaunch the team without the government.
 Havok announced a plan to take the team mainstream.
-Rather than fighting the good fight in the shadows and only entering the spotlight to be blamed for some manner of catastrophe, the new X-Factor would be pro-active and high profile with members going after the type of enemies that typically battle the Avengers and Fantastic Four.
+Rather than fighting the good fight in the shadows and only entering the spotlight to be blamed for some manner of catastrophe, the new X-Factor would be proactive and high profile with members going after the type of enemies that typically battle the Avengers and Fantastic Four.
 Public victories would hopefully gain the good will of the public that had long distrusted the burgeoning mutant population.

 The plan was received skeptically by the others.
 Whether such a plan would have worked is unknown, as Greystone (a previous ally of Havok's from the Brotherhood) set in motion a plan that was meant to lead to Havok's death.
-Greystone was suffering from an increasing madness, his mind fixated on building a machine capable of returning him to a future from which he had come from.
+Greystone was suffering from an increasing madness, his mind fixated on building a machine capable of returning him to a future from which he had come.
 However, the time machine he'd created was in reality a giant bomb.
 As Havok fought with Greystone to stop him from activating the time machine, the machine broke.
-Seemingly both men were killed as Polaris and the rest of X-Factor looked on in horror.
+Seemingly, both men were killed as Polaris and the rest of X-Factor looked on in horror.

 Havok woke up to a world where he was the leader of the mutant hero team, the Six.
 The Mutant X universe was a twisted up version of the world he knew.
 Although he worked closely with many counterparts of the X-Men he had previously known, they were all darker and distorted.
 Leading the Six, Havok had many adventures.
-In his last, Havok learned his body was a nexus point for all of the Alex Summers from across all realities.
+He learned his body was a nexus point for all of the Alex Summerses from across all realities.
 Havok was killed shortly after learning this, saving the world.
 At the same time his mind and body returning to the same multidimensional ether from which he had entered the Mutant X universe.
 Havok was restored to his own unconscious body back on Earth-616.

 Alex was later discovered in a hospital in the regular 616 universe in a comatose state.
 His mind eventually returned to its body with the help of the young telepath Carter Ghazikhanian, son of the X-Men's school nurse Annie, who had cared for him.
-Havok rejoined the X-Men serving as a team leader.
+Havok rejoined the X-Men, serving as a team leader.

 During the undefined time Havok was gone, times were tough on the X-Men and Havok's former lover Lorna Danes in particular.
 X-Factor fell apart.
 Polaris learned her true father was the mutant terrorist Magneto, and briefly served him as a deputy on his fiefdom of Genosha.
 During all of this, Polaris had refused to believe Havok was truly dead.
-Seizing the moment, Alex's long-time love, Lorna asked him to marry her.
+Seizing the moment, Lorna asked him to marry her.
 Somewhat shocked at such a life-altering question so soon after his return, Alex faltered over a reply but his assembled friends and family made the decision for him.
 However, Alex had fallen in love with Annie, and called off his wedding as Lorna was walking up the aisle.
-Lorna snapped and attempted to kill both Alex and his new-found love, but she was stopped by Alex's teammate the Juggernaut.
+Lorna snapped and attempted to kill both Alex and his newfound love, but she was stopped by Alex's teammate, the Juggernaut.

 Soon after, the alternate-reality Havok's personality resurfaced within Alex, having followed Alex's consciousness back from within the void in which he had been trapped.
 The team of dimension-hopping mutants known as the Exiles were charged with the task of stopping the evil Havok, and they teamed up with the X-Men to prevent him from killing Carter.
-The evil consciousness was eventually forced out of Alex's body and sent back into the void where it was destroyed by the Exiles' taskmaster, the enigmatic being known as the Timebroker.
+The evil consciousness was eventually forced out of Alex's body and sent back into the void, where it was destroyed by the Exiles' taskmaster, the enigmatic being known as the Timebroker.
 Following the Scarlet Witch's alteration of reality, many mutants were left powerless, including Polaris.
 During the same time, Havok's lover Annie Ghazikhanian decided to leave the school with her son in tow due to the multiple attacks the Xavier's school had faced.